Loftus, North Yorkshire: Community and culture

 Loftus parish includes the settlements of Boulby, Carlin How, Cowbar (in Staithes), Easington, Handale, Liverton Mines, Liverton, Loftus, Scaling and Skinningrove.

-Loftus’s facilities include: Loftus Swimming Baths (where the swimming group, Loftus Dolphins, train), Loftus Youth Club, Loftus Army Cadets, Scouts, Cubs etc. The town also has its own dance studio - Triple Dee Dance Studio - which offers dance classes for children age two upwards.
+Loftus' facilities include the Loftus Swimming Baths, Loftus Youth Club, Loftus Army Cadets, Scouts, Cubs etc. The town also has its own dance studio - Triple Dee Dance Studio - which offers dance classes for children age two upwards.
 The studio started inside the town hall and later the company moved into their own studio on Zetland Road.
 It also has a fire station and part-time police station.

-Town hall

-Loftus Town Hall was built by the Earl of Zetland, erected by a Thomas Dickenson of Saltburn, and was first opened in 1879.
-During the World Wars of 1914–1918 and 1939–1945 some of the rooms were commandeered for the war effort.
-The Town Hall clock has faces north, east and west, but no face to the south as the residents of South Loftus were reluctant to contribute to the cost.
-The Town Hall remained in the ownership of the Zetland family until 1948, when it was purchased by the former Loftus Urban District Council for £2000.
+Loftus Town Hall was commissioned by Lawrence Dundas, 3rd Earl of Zetland, erected by a Thomas Dickinson of Saltburn, and was first opened in 1879.

-In 1974 the ownership of the Town Hall transferred to the newly created Langbaurgh Borough Council, and eventually to Redcar & Cleveland Borough Council.
-In 1992 budget cuts threatened closure of the Town Hall, and Loftus Town Council moved into the building and took over responsibility for maintenance.
-Although the Town Council moved in 1996, it still organises functions in the Town Hall.
-The Loftus and District Flower Club meets every third Monday at the hall.

-Leisure centre

-Tees Valley Leisure Limited, which was established in 1999 as an Industrial and provident society, provides a variety of leisure services on behalf of Redcar & Cleveland Borough Council operating for the benefit of the community as a non-profit distributing organisation.
+Tees Valley Leisure Limited, which was established in 1999 as an industrial and provident society, provides a variety of leisure services on behalf of Redcar & Cleveland Borough Council operating for the benefit of the community as a non-profit distributing organisation.
 They took over the running of Loftus Leisure Centre, which had been opened in 1981 to provide the community with swimming facilities.
 The centre was improved with the addition of a sauna suite in 1985 and a fitness suite in 1998.